aws/aws-node-termination-handler/DEVELOPMENT.md

 export KUBECONFIG="$PWD/kubeconfig"
 ```

-If you do not want to use `envsubst` you can copy the template file and substitute the referenced values.
+As an alternative to using `envsubst` you can copy the template file and substitute the referenced values.

+### 2.2.
+Create an IAM OIDC provider

+*Note:* If you created your cluster using `resource/eks-cluster.yaml.tmpl` in the previous step then your cluster will already have an IAM OIDC provider.

+This [guide](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) will walk you through determining whether you cluster already has an IAM OIDC provider, and how to create one if it does not already exist.

 ## 3. Create Infrastructure